-January 2017
+January 2018

-The Legislative Audit Committee Of the Montana State Legislature:
+The Legislative Audit Committee of the Montana State Legislature:

-Enclosed is the report on the audit of the Flathead Valley Community College for the fiscal years ended June 30, 2016, and 2015.
+Enclosed is the report on the audit of the Flathead Valley Community College for the fiscal year ended June 30, 2017.

 The audit was conducted by Eide Bailly LLP, under a contract between the firm and our office.
 The contents of this report represent the views of the firm and not necessarily the Legislative Auditor.